MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-lifecycle.md

 The [node image version][aks-node-image-upgrade] includes newly released Virtual Hard Disks (VHDs) containing security fixes and bug fixes.

 AKS releases node image version upgrades weekly.
-The release involves gradual region deployment, which can take up to 10 days.
+The release involves gradual region deployment, which can take up to 10 days to reach all regions.
 Once a new image is available in a region, there can typically be a delay of up to 24 hours before the upgrade is applied to hubs.

 ### 2. Kubernetes patch version (x.y.1)

 The [Kubernetes patch version][aks-upgrade-aks-cluster] includes fixes for security vulnerabilities or major bugs.

 AKS releases new Kubernetes patch versions after an upstream release of a security patch.
 The release can be tracked on [AKS Release Status][aks-release-status].
-Similarly, the AKS release follows SDP, and it can take up to 24 hours after rollout for the upgrade to be applied to hubs.
+Similarly, the release can take up to 10 days to reach all regions, and it can take up to 24 hours for the upgrade to be applied to hubs.

 ### 3. Kubernetes minor version (x.30.y)